What is a Communication Barrier?

 If so many things are happening in an environment where you are holding a conversation, it is very much possible for one or both parties to lose thought and argument.

-If you make an effort to deal with these communication barriers when they happen in your environment, you are likely to have much better success in sharing ideas, which can easily translate to improved performance.
+If you make an effort to deal with all types of barriers to effective communication when they happen in your environment, you are likely to have much better success in sharing ideas, which can easily translate to improved performance.

-The goal is to execute well each of the following elements:
+The goal is to execute well each of the following elements to overcome the barriers to effective communication:

 - 1 – Right information.